dotnet/docs-maui/docs/user-interface/graphics/index.md

 | Tizen | SkiaSharp |
 | Linux | SkiaSharp |

-By default, .NET MAUI uses the native graphics capabilities of each platform.
+By default, .NET MAUI uses the native graphics capabilities of each platform. -->

-For examples of using different graphics abstractions, see [Microsoft.Maui.Graphics samples](https://github.com/dotnet/Microsoft.Maui.Graphics/tree/main/samples).

 ## Drawing canvas